-Amanda Rinkoff is a member of the Brand Integrity and Innovation Group and focuses on brand protection and marketing law.
+Amanda Rinkoff is a member of the Brand Integrity and Innovation Group and focuses on marketing and advertising law as well as brand protection.

-As part of her practice, Amanda helps companies protect their brands by developing and executing brand protection programs to address counterfeit or infringing products, or products procured through fraud.
-Amanda conducts internal and external investigations on behalf of her clients, interfaces with online platform providers to address the sale of infringing products, and advises her clients about the civil enforcement options related to intellectual property theft and corporate fraud.
+Another part of Amanda’s practice is helping companies protect their brands by developing and executing brand protection programs to address counterfeit or infringing products.
+She conducts internal and external investigations on behalf of her clients, interfaces with online platform providers to address the sale of infringing products and advises her clients about the civil enforcement options related to intellectual property theft and corporate fraud.
 Amanda also works with law enforcement agents and prosecutors in seeking criminal investigations and prosecutions related to the sale of infringing products and helps her corporate clients seek restitution recoveries.

-Amanda was an associate at Cooley and Sideman & Bancroft before working in-house for nine years at the Gap and Uber, where she focused on intellectual property and marketing legal work.
-Prior to law school, Amanda worked as a marketer for technology companies, which provided her with a robust understanding of how businesses work and informs much of the advice she now provides as a lawyer.
+Amanda was an associate at Cooley and Sideman & Bancroft before working in-house for nine years at the Gap and Uber, where she focused on marketing legal work and intellectual property.
+Prior to law school, Amanda worked as a marketer for technology companies, which provided her with a robust understanding of business operations and informs much of the advice she now provides as a lawyer.